UtkarshPatel-9934/UtkarshsBookStore/UtkarshsBookStore/README.txt

 - modified the _Layout.cshtml file to include the category link in the project
 - check the app by runnin it
 - finally it works as expected :)

+10:00
+- add the command in the package console called : update-database
+- check the project file and run the project